Meltwater Alternatives And AI Era Brand Visibility

 1. Identify the real bottleneck

-If your team is drowning in clunky workflows, bad UI, and messy media-list management, choose a better platform.
-If your team is invisible in AI answers and missing third-party authority, do not pretend a platform swap solves that.
+If your team is drowning in clunky workflows, bad UI, and messy media-list management, choose a better platform like Muck Rack or Prowly.
+If your team is invisible in AI answers and missing third-party authority, a platform swap does not solve that.

 2. Separate intelligence from execution